Rogue Valley Networking Council

 c.
 Custodian of RVNC supplies and materials

+b.
+All account statements will be sent by the Treasure with copies of all transactions sent to the Bookkeeper.

+c.
+Collect all dues, dues reminders to unpaid members, 5%lead payments and any other funds due RVNC.

 e.
-All account statements will be sent by the Treasure with copies of all transitions sent to the Bookkeeper.

-f.
-Issue quarterly dues reminders, collect all dues, dues reminders to unpaid members, 5% lead payments and any other funds due RVNC.

-h.
-Pay all bills approved in writing by the President within 3 to 10 days after receipt.
+Pay all bills and donations approved in writing by the President within 3 to 10 days after receipt.

 5. Sergeant at Arms: